tisanelabs/tisanedocs/tisane_response.md

 ### Sentiment Analysis

-The `sentiment_expressions` section is an array of detected fragments relevant to sentiment.
+The `sentiment_expressions` section is an array of detected fragments indicating the attitude towards aspects or entities.

 Every instance contains the following attributes: